Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -------------------------
 An epic tale of honour, friendship and bunny-rabbits.

+This component has two options: The first one is the original version, with Ugh and Jumper inside a cave west of south Beregost road.

+The second one places them outside near the cave entrance.
+This is for compatibility reasons because TheArtisan's Shadow Magic mod also places a quest character into the cave.
+Install this component if you want to play both mods together.

 4 The Lost Son
 -------------------------
 All the half-elf Aphriel wanted was to lay down her bow in favour of a simple life.
 But then everything changed.
 Meet her in the Cloakwood Lodge area.